Your gift matters.

 income, with a five-year carryover of any unused deduction.

-Please contact Deborah Auspelmyer, Foundation Administrator at email@example.com or 518/487-5650 to transfer securities in certificate form or electronically through your brokerage account.
+Please contact Deborah Auspelmyer, Foundation Director at email@example.com or 518/487-5650 to transfer securities in certificate form or electronically through your brokerage account.

 GIFTS OF OTHER APPRECIATED ASSETS